When it’s time to seek an immigration status change, the representation and guidance of an experienced immigration

 This, along with the fact that personal, professional and/or economic interests can be at stake when applying for legal entry into the U.S., is why it can be essential to retain the advice, support and representation of an immigration lawyer who can help you at every step of the way.

-At the Hanlon Law Group, P.C., our Los Angeles immigration attorneys have more than 25 years on average of experience successfully representing clients in various types of basic to complex immigration cases.
+At the Hanlon Law Group, P.C., our Los Angeles immigration attorney has more than 2 years experience successfully representing clients in various types of basic to complex immigration cases.

 Our thorough knowledge of immigration law, as well as our dedication to our clients, means that you can count on your case progressing as quickly as possible while feeling confident that we will answer your questions quickly, clearly and honestly.

 Some of the specific things that our skilled immigration lawyer can do for you include (but are not limited to):

 - Completing all necessary forms and documents to get a case started